-Unless otherwise stated in this prospectus, references to "Tandem," "we," "us," "our" or "the Company" refer to Tandem Diabetes Care, Inc.
+Unless otherwise stated in this prospectus, (i) references to "Tandem," "we," "us," "our" or "the Company" refer to Tandem Diabetes Care, Inc. and (ii) all share amounts, exercise prices and other amounts set forth in this prospectus supplement have been adjusted to reflect the impact of the 1-for-10 reverse stock split of our common stock that became effective on October 9, 2017.